 Travel expenses

-Everyone needs to get to work, whether by car or public transport, for example.
-Are you actually entitled to a travel expense allowance?
-And how does that work?
+Everyone needs to get to work, whether by car or public transport.
+Are you actually entitled to a travel allowance?
+And how does it work?
 For contract catering, there is a travel expense scheme with a net mileage allowance for a maximum of 30 km per single journey per day, with no allowance given for the first 10 km.
-This maximum does not apply to regional employees.
-For employees who already had a travel expense scheme on 1 January 2014, the difference between the existing travel expense allowance and the travel expense scheme as of 1 January 2015 is expressed in a personal allowance 'travel costs'.
-The allowance is only paid on days when work is actually carried out.
+For regional employees, this maximum does not apply.
+For employees who already had a travel expense scheme on 1 January 2014, the difference between the existing travel allowance and the travel expense scheme as of 1 January 2015 is expressed in a personal allowance ‘travel expenses’.
+The allowance is only paid on days that are actually worked.

-The travel expense allowance is a minimum scheme that the employer must apply.
-Employer and employee can always agree on a higher travel expense allowance in consultation.
+The travel allowance is a minimum scheme that the employer must apply.
+The employer and employee can always agree on a higher travel allowance in consultation.
 The works council can also agree on a better company-wide scheme.

 Holiday pay

 Everyone who works is entitled to holiday pay.
 So are you!
 This is paid once a year, no later than the month of June.
-The holiday pay amounts to 8% of the salary you have earned with your employer in the holiday year (1 June to 31 May the following year).
-Incidental allowances, bonuses, and benefits in kind are not included.
+The holiday pay amounts to 8% of the salary you earned with your employer in the holiday year (1 June to 31 May the following year).
+This does not include incidental allowances, bonuses, and benefits in kind.
 The holiday pay is often slightly less than a gross monthly salary.

 You do pay more income tax on your holiday pay than on your regular salary!
 The percentage for this is determined by the Belastingdienst.

-A normal working day in contract catering falls between seven in the morning and six in the evening from Monday to Friday.
+A normal working day in contract catering is between seven in the morning and six in the evening from Monday to Friday.
 If you work outside these hours, you receive an allowance for working irregular hours.
 This allowance is calculated according to the irregular hours allowance matrix.
-All employees working in contract catering receive a 10% allowance for hours worked from 18:00 to 22:00 from Monday to Friday.
-The allowance increases as the time is perceived as more inconvenient: working until ten in the evening on a weekday is less burdensome than working at night.
+All employees working in company catering receive a 10% allowance for hours worked from 18:00 to 22:00 from Monday to Friday.
+The allowance increases as the time is considered more inconvenient: working in the evening on a weekday until ten o'clock is less demanding than working at night.
 Working on Sunday is slightly more unpleasant than on Saturday.
-The night from Saturday to Sunday and from Sunday to Monday is as burdensome as a Sunday shift.
+The night from Saturday to Sunday and from Sunday to Monday is as demanding as a Sunday shift.

 If you no longer work irregular hours, you retain the right to irregular hours allowances for 1 month.

-But what if you can no longer work irregular shifts due to health reasons or at the employer's instruction?
+But what if you can no longer work irregular shifts for health reasons or at the employer's direction?
 In that case, you lose the allowance, but not immediately!
-Have you received an irregularity allowance for at least one year or longer because you worked in a five-shift system?
-Then you are entitled to retain your irregularity allowance for a maximum of six salary periods, at least, when you have worked those years in this irregular service (continuous service).
+Have you received an irregular hours allowance for at least one year or longer because you worked in a five-shift system?
+Then you are entitled to retain your irregular hours allowance for a maximum of six salary periods, provided you worked those years in this irregular service (continuous service).
 Parts of a year count as a whole year.

 Shift Work

 If you work in a five-shift system, you are entitled to an allowance from the CLA catering.
-Additionally, there is a fixed overtime compensation of 75% applicable for employees in four- and five-shift systems.
+Additionally, for employees in four- and five-shift systems, a fixed overtime compensation of 75% applies.

-For employees who no longer work in a shift system, at the employer's instruction or for health reasons, there is a phasing-out scheme.
-The scheme prevents you from experiencing a rapid decrease in income.
-To qualify for this scheme, you must have worked in a shift system for at least one year.
-After stopping the shift work, you receive six more salary periods with an allowance.
-Then the phased reduction begins.
+For employees who no longer work in a shift system, at the employer's direction or for health reasons, there is a phasing-out arrangement.
+The arrangement prevents you from experiencing a rapid decline in income.
+To qualify for this arrangement, you must have worked in a shift system for at least one year.
+After stopping shift work, you receive six salary periods with an allowance.
+Then, the phased reduction begins.
 You can find the phasing-out in the CLA catering.
 Are you 55 years or older and forced to stop working in shift systems?
 Then the phasing-out periods are doubled.

-This arrangement only applies to employees in corporate catering who work in part A of the CLA.
+This arrangement only applies to employees in contract catering who work in Part A of the CLA.
 Employees from inflight catering, educational catering, and institutional catering are excluded.

-Are you covered by part B of the CLA?
-Then you receive an irregularity allowance of 35% if you work between 22:00 and 07:00.
+Are you covered by Part B of the CLA?
+Then you receive a 35% irregularity allowance if you work between 22:00 and 07:00.
 This allowance does not apply if you work within party or event catering.

-Do you work at a location where the activities have been outsourced by the client to a service provider in a 5-shift system?
-Then you are entitled to an allowance.
+If you work at a location where the work has been outsourced by the contractor to a service provider in a 5-shift system, then you are entitled to an allowance.
 You can find the allowance for business and institutional catering in the CLA.
-If you no longer work in shifts, a phasing-out scheme also applies here.
+If you no longer work in shifts, a phasing-out arrangement also applies here.
 Check the conditions in the CLA catering.

 Public holidays

-Recognised public holidays are not additional paid days off like a holiday.
-In the CLA catering, there is an additional allowance included if you actually work during the public holidays.
+Recognised public holidays are not additional paid days off like, for example, an annual leave day.
+In the CLA catering, however, an additional allowance is included if you actually work during the public holidays.

-If you work on a recognised public holiday, you are entitled to a bonus.
-The basis is the percentages of the irregular hours matrix that apply to you at that time.
-This is increased with an allowance of 100%.
+If you work on a recognised public holiday, you are entitled to a surcharge.
+The basis is the percentages of the irregular hours matrix applicable to you at that time.
+This is increased by an allowance of 100%.
 This latter allowance will be granted as much as possible in the form of time off.
-The employer is obliged to give this time off in the period of two weeks prior to the public holiday or within six weeks following the month in which the public holiday occurred.
+The employer is obliged to provide this time off in the period of two weeks prior to the public holiday or within six weeks following the month in which the public holiday occurred.

-Recognised public holidays are: New Year's Day, first and second Easter Day, King's Day, 5 May every 5 years (for the first time in 2025), Ascension Day, first and second Whit Monday, first and second Christmas Day.
+Recognised public holidays are: New Year's Day, first and second Easter Day, King's Day, 5 May every 5 years (for the first time in 2025), Ascension Day, first and second Whitsun Day, first and second Christmas Day.

-Are you under part B of the CLA?
-For actually working in a shift that starts on a public holiday, with the shift extending past midnight, the following compensation applies:
+Are you covered by Part B of the CLA?
+For actually working in a shift that starts on a public holiday, with the shift extending past midnight, the compensation is:

 - Time for time: for each hour worked on the public holiday with the shift extending; 1 hour of substitute paid time off.

-- Time for time not possible within 3 months after the public holiday: 50% bonus on the hourly salary for the hours worked on the public holiday and the time for time lapses.
+- Time for time not possible within 3 months after the public holiday: 50% surcharge on the hourly salary for the hours worked on the public holiday and the time for time lapses.

-- Recognised public holidays are: New Year's Day, first and second Easter Day, King's Day, Ascension Day, first and second Whit Monday, and first and second Christmas Day.
+- Recognised public holidays are: New Year's Day, first and second Easter Day, King's Day, Ascension Day, first and second Whitsun Day, and first and second Christmas Day.

-The holiday compensation does not apply to the employee who is not yet a skilled worker.
+The public holiday compensation does not apply to the employee who is not (yet) a skilled worker.

-If the public holiday falls on your regular day off or if the company is closed on the public holiday, you will not receive any compensation.
-If the public holiday falls on your regular working day, but you do not work because the company is closed, you will not accumulate negative hours and you are paid for the day off.
+If the public holiday falls on your regular day off or the company is closed on the holiday, you will not receive any compensation.
+If the public holiday falls on your regular working day, but you do not work because the company is closed, you will not accrue negative hours and you will be paid for the day off.

 Clothing allowance